 Citrus fruit - season ends soon

 Lemons and limes are available year-round at high quality, but other citrus come and go with the seasons.
-April is the last chance for kumquats, blood oranges and mandarins.
+April is the last chance for citrus fruit, including kumquats, blood oranges and mandarins.
 Grapefruit are also available this month and into summer.

 Salads & appetizers

 Look forward to spring with some bright, citrus-y salads and appetizers.
 They would be especially good if you have warm enough weather to fire up the grill.

 Yes, rhubarb is a vegetable.
 However it's treated more like a fruit for culinary purposes, so I've included it here.
 It's tart flavor balances out sweet desserts as well as adding pizazz to dinner recipes.

 More recipes: Over 50 recipes in this year's rhubarb collection.

 Spring brings outdoor weekend gatherings.
 Try some of these recipes for a seasonal drink.

 With the citrus season ending, now is your last chance for preserving them.
 That could mean canning for long-term storage or keeping it simpler with refrigerator or freezer jam.